prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/tailoring-mechanisms/index.md

 Since the scenario of _Schema Filtering_ is more complex and less straight forward, than the _Open Enumerations_ scenario, the following section just provides an idea for a possible approach and not a "ready-to-use" solution.

 The basic idea here is, that an XSLT script simply removes all unnecessary elements and leaves the rest unchanged.
 You can use either a positive or negative filter approach.
 In our example, we use a negative filter list (all elements on the list are removed).
-When removing a class it is not sufficient to remove the class itself.
-All usages must be removed as well.
-A class that is used mandatory by other classes can not be removed unless all usages are removed recursively till an optional point is reached.
+When removing a class it is not sufficient to only remove the class itself.
+All usages of the class must be removed as well.
+A class that has mandatory usages by other classes, can not be removed unless all usages are removed recursively till an optional point is reached.

-The file <a href="vec-tailoring-schema.xsl" download >vec-tailor-schema.xsl</a> contains an example on how to remove `Transformation2D` from the strict VEC scheme.
+The file <a href="vec-tailoring-schema.xsl" download >vec-tailor-schema.xsl</a> contains an example on how to remove the `Transformation2D` from the VEC scheme.
 The following snippet shows the relevant parts only.
 The rest of the XSLT script is known known as [identity transformation](https://en.wikipedia.org/wiki/Identity_transform) (copy of the source into the destination without changes).

 The first line removes the class itself.
-The second line removes all attributes with the type `Transformation2D` that are optional.
-If you validate the resulting schema you can easily check if the `Transformation2D` has any mandatory usage that have been overlooked.
+The second line removes all optional attributes with the type `Transformation2D`.
+If you validate the resulting schema you can easily check if the `Transformation2D` has any mandatory usage that have been overlooked (it has not).
 Unfortunately `IDREF` attributes cannot be handled in this fashion automatically, but have to be checked manually.

 ```xml
     ...